A brilliant Xl of players that Arsene Wenger nearly signed for Arsenal

 “We wanted to take [Cesc] Fabregas, [Lionel] Messi and Pique.
-It worked only for Fabregas,” he told Sport.es.
+It worked only for Fabregas,” the Frenchman told Sport.es.

-Pigue later moved to Manchester United but returned to Barcelona after four years in England.
-He’s not done too badly since then…
+Pique later moved to Manchester United but returned to Barcelona after four years in England.
+He didn’t do too badly back at his boyhood club.

 CB: Raphael Varane

-Considering how badly Arsenal have struggled to find quality centre-backs in recent years, this one may sting more than most.
+Considering how badly Arsenal struggled to find quality centre-backs for so long, this one may sting more than most.

 Wenger found so much success in his early years as Arsenal manager in the French market, picking out rough diamonds, polishing them, and turning them into special players.

-But that waned slightly by the time Varane started to make a name for himself.
+But that had waned slightly by the time Varane started to make a name for himself.